birchill/good-bundle/README.md

 - `output` (required) - Where to write the results to.

-  - `format` (optional) - `"csv"` or `"json"`.
-Defaults to `"csv"`.
-    An array may be specified to output to CSV and JSON.
-    The first format listed in the array will be treated as the primary source when looking for historical results to compare the current result against.

   - `bucket` (required) - The S3 bucket in which to store the result.
     If a webpack stats file is specified (see `stats` below), it will also be stored along with the report generated using `webpack-bundle-analyzer`.